turris-cz/user-docs/docs/hw/omnia/rescue-modes.md

 pressing the reset button.
 You can do this only in this particular mode.
 Do not reset the router in mode 2-4!

+## Enable RAM compatibility mode

+!!! warning
+    This option is available only for routers with the latest U-Boot.
+That means `nor-update` was run in Turris OS 7.0.3 or later.
+Or that you installed support for the 5G kit.

+10 LEDs (Power, 0, 1, 2, 3, 4, WAN, PCI1, PCI2, PCI3)

+This mode doesn't touch your filesystem.
+It only decreases the frequency the RAM chips are using, which means better compatibility.
+You might need it if your router has troubles with DDR training or if it is randomly crashing with memory-related errors.

+This could be reverted by running the command `omnia-eeprom set ddr_speed 1600K` on your router.